apache/incubator/README.md

 # Apache Incubator Website

+This is the content and build scripts for http://incubator.apache.org/

+## Contributing to the website content

+You can fork from https://github.com/apache/incubator, test your changes as described below and raise a pull request.

+Use the [general@incubator.a.o](https://lists.apache.org/list.html?general@incubator.apache.org) mailing list to contact the Incubator PMC which manages this website.

-## Prerequisites
+## Prerequisites for building the website locally

-The website is built using JBake and a Groovy template.
+The website is built using [JBake](https://jbake.org/) and Groovy templates.
 The builds for the website do require internet access.

 - Install JBake from http://jbake.org/download.html